loft-sh/k8s-init-containers/README.md

 # Kubernetes Init Containers

-This is a complementary code repository to be used with [Loft Kubernetes Init Containers Blog Post](https://loft.sh/blog/kubernetes-init-containers/) aims to explore features, motivation and implementation of Kubernetes init containers.
+This is a complementary code repository to be used with [Loft Kubernetes Init Containers Blog Post](https://loft.sh/blog/kubernetes-init-containers/) and aims to explore motivation, features and, implementation of Kubernetes init containers.

 Here we have an example application written in Go, which includes several init containers.

 ## Requirements

-The project has several tool and infrastructure requriements.
+The project has several tool and infrastructure requirements.

 ### Tools